LaoArchAngel/fsw-wiki/questions_net.markdown

        - Member variables? `private`
        - Methods? `private`

+---
-3. What is the `virtual` keyword used for?
+__Q:__ What is the `virtual` keyword used for?

-    **Answer:** The `virtual` keyword can be applied only to a method, to indicate that it can be overridden.
+__A:__ The `virtual` keyword can be applied only to a method, to indicate that it can be overridden.
 Methods without the `virtual` keyword cannot be overridden in C# (unlike Java where methods are virtual by default and can only be made `final`).

 ## Med Questions

-1. In C#, what is the difference between the 3 keywords `static`, `constant`, and `readonly`?
+__Q:__ In C#, what is the difference between the 3 keywords `static`, `constant`, and `readonly`?

-    `Answer`:
+__A:__
-    * Static: One copy of a `static` method, class, or class member will exist per `ApplicationDomain`, and will be shared across all instances of an object.
+* __Static:__ One copy of a `static` method, class, or class member will exist per `ApplicationDomain`, and will be shared across all instances of an object.
-    * Constant: A property marked as `constant` has its value set inline and can not be changed.
+* __Constant:__ A property marked as `constant` has its value set inline and can not be changed.
 The value is actually compiled into the dll and is `static`.
-    * Readonly: A property marked as `readonly` can be set inline or within the constructor of a class, but not set again after that.
+* __Readonly:__ A property marked as `readonly` can be set inline or within the constructor of a class, but not set again after that.
 This is useful for injecting values at run-time that you may not know at compile-time and you do not want an application to be able to modify.
 A `readonly` property may or may not be `static`.

-    `Notes`:
+_Notes:_
 * Most people will know constant and static but not readonly.
 If a candidate does not understand static they barely know C# or OOP.

+---
+__Q:__ What is a delegate?

+__A:__ A delegate is a way of wrapping a method that matches a specific signature.
+A delegate is similar to a function pointer, but is type-safe ( allowing for inheritance variance.)
+A single delegate can wrap many methods.

+---
-2. What is an extension method?
+__Q:__ What is an extension method?
 Why would you use one?

-    **Answer:**

-    Extension methods are a special kind of static method, but they are called as if they were instance methods on the extended type.
+__A:__ Extension methods are a special kind of static method, but they are called as if they were instance methods on the extended type.
 They enable you to "add" methods to existing types.
 Extension methods offer a few valuable options, such as the ability to call the method on a null reference, and to modify types for which source code is not available, such as those in the base class libraries.

 ## Hard Questions